 Tap the name of your mouse when it appears under the devices list.

 When you’re prompted, tap “Pair.”
-Some Bluetooth devices will ask for a pairing code.
+Some Bluetooth devices will ask for a PIN number or pairing code.
 Usually this is just “0000” but if your device requires a different code, check your manufacturer’s documentation.

 Now your Bluetooth mouse is paired and will display a circular cursor on your iPad.